 • Emotional resilience and the capacity for self-regulation

 • Previous experience of presenting and training adults (for example, teaching, coaching, leading workshops or staff training, etc)

 • A laptop for use during the course.

 • Successful completion of the Course Leader for Family Thrive course.

 Before booking, please refer to the document 'The Route to becoming a Thrive Licensed Trainer' for details of what it means to be a Thrive Licensed Trainer, the pre-qualifying criteria, assessment criteria and licensing guidelines.
-You can view this by clicking ‘Further information’ below.
+Please request this document if you do not have access to it.

 Upon successful completion of the Train the Trainer course and licensing requirements, you will become a Thrive Licensed Trainer (small groups).
 The Thrive trainer and course leader’s terms and conditions can be found here here